perrybutler/rapid-server/README.md

 A very high performance web server utilizing .NET sockets and async I/O comparable to Node.js + Express and IIS 7.5.

-Currently outperforms Node.js by 533% and nginx by 58% in Windows 7; competes with IIS 7.5.
+Currently outperforms Node.js by up to 533% and nginx by up to 58% in Windows 7; competes with IIS 7.5.
 Handles the maximum concurrency allowed by ApacheBench (ab -n 100000 -c 20000) without any failures.
 Destroys the [C10K problem](http://en.wikipedia.org/wiki/C10k_problem).

 **In this readme:** [Features](#features) - [Quick Start](#quick-start) - [Benchmarks](#benchmarks) - [FAQ](#faq) - [Roadmap](#roadmap) - [History](#history)